THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Time ago you stopped blogging and don’t even remember why.

 After a long holiday, you come back home and don’t feel like updating the blog for the first couple of days.
-You changed your routine and find hard to start writing a new blog post (can’t find the inspiration right?)
+You changed your routine and find it hard to start writing a new blog post (can’t find the inspiration right?)

 Without even realizing, the time passes by and what was days it’s now weeks and months… you did it!
 You let it go 🙁